Sherr1math/Sherr1math.github.io/_posts/2024-11-07-js-Functional-Analysis copy.md

 ## the Notes
 As you know, I've always been in the habit of taking notes.

  But the size of my note is too large.
-So I I uploaded my notes to my **Baidu Disk**.
+So I I uploaded my notes to my **Baidu Netdisk**.

 CLick [Here](https://pan.baidu.com/s/1pa_I0RlgI3HsuiJjmbSNsQ?pwd=24yk) to download my note.